-$\underline{3}$.
-People who are aware and show a conscious focused process for thinking that results in an acceptable plan.
+3. People who are aware and show a conscious focused process for thinking that results in an acceptable plan.

-$\underline{4}$.
-People whose awareness of the plan is best illustrated by their ability to explain it and reason as to why it is sufficient.
+4. People whose awareness of the plan is best illustrated by their ability to explain it and reason as to why it is sufficient.

-A. Parent/Caregiver has developed, either currently or in the past, plans to protect children.
-Parent/Caregiver is realistic in their planning and arrangement about what is needed to ensure child safety.
-Parent/Caregiver is aware of danger and is focused on their processing and development of a plan for safety.
+A. Parent/caregiver has developed, either currently or in the past, plans to protect children.
+Parent/caregiver is realistic in their planning and arrangement about what is needed to ensure child safety.
+Parent/caregiver is aware of danger and is focused on their processing and development of a plan for safety.

-B. Parent/Caregiver is realistic in their plan for child safety and is able to make arrangements to ensure child safety, however may or may not have developed a plan for protection in the past.
-Parent/Caregiver is able to articulate a plan and has the resources to execute the plan if needed.
-Parent/Caregiver is realistic in their plan for child safety and is able to make arrangements to ensure child safety, however may or may not have developed a plan for protection in the past.
-Parent/Caregiver is realistic a plan and has the resources to execute the plan if needed.
-Parent/Caregiver is able to articulate a plan and has the resources to execute the plan for protection in the past.
-Parent/Caregiver is able to articulate a plan and has the resources to execute the plan if needed.
+B. Parent/caregiver is realistic in their plan for child safety and is able to make arrangements to ensure child safety, however, may or may not have developed a plan for protection in the past.
+Parent/caregiver is able to articulate a plan and has the resources to execute the plan if needed.
+Parent/caregiver is realistic in their plan for child safety and is able to make arrangements to ensure child safety, however, may or may not have developed a plan for protection in the past.
+Parent/caregiver is realistic a plan for child safety and is able to make arrangements to ensure child safety, however, may or may not have developed a plan for protection in the past.
+Parent/caregiver is able to articulate a plan and has the resources to execute the plan if needed.

-C. Parent/Caregiver does not recognize the need to plan for child safety and has not developed a plan in the past or has developed plans that were unrealistic to ensure safety, thus resulting in maltreatment and/or children being unsafe.
-Parent/Caretaker may have cognitive limitations that affect their ability to conceptualize a plan for protection and are open to assistance in developing plans and/or accessing resources.
+C. Parent/caregiver does not recognize the need to plan for child safety and has not developed a plan in the past or has developed plans that were unrealistic to ensure safety, thus resulting in maltreatment and/or children being unsafe.
+Parent/caretaker may have cognitive limitations that affect their ability to conceptualize a plan for protection and are open to assistance in developing plans and/or accessing resources.

-D. Parent/Caregiver does not recognize the need to develop a plan to ensure child safety and has not developed a plan in the past or has developed plans that were unrealistic, resulting in children being maltreated and/or unsafe.
-Parent/Caregiver does not correlate the inaction of developing a plan and children being maltreated and/or unsafe.
-Parent/Caretaker may have cognitive limitations that affect their ability to conceptualize a plan for protection.
-Parent/Caregiver is unwilling or unable to seek assistance in developing plans and/or accessing resources to assure child safety.
-Parent/Caregiver is unrealistic and unaware of the necessity as parents/caregivers to develop and execute plans for protection of children.
+D. Parent/caregiver does not recognize the need to develop a plan to ensure child safety and has not developed a plan in the past or has developed plans that were unrealistic, resulting in children being maltreated and/or unsafe.
+Parent/caregiver does not correlate the inaction of developing a plan and children being maltreated and/or unsafe.
+Parent/caregiver may have cognitive limitations that affect their ability to conceptualize a plan for protection.
+Parent/caregiver is unwilling or unable to seek assistance in developing plans and/or accessing resources to assure child safety.
+Parent/caregiver is unrealistic and unaware of the necessity as parents/caregivers to develop and execute plans for protection of children.

-h.
-"Emotional Protective Capacity" refers to specific feelings, attitudes, identification with a child and motivation that result in protective vigilance.
+a. motional Protective Capacity" refers to specific feelings, attitudes, identification with a child and motivation that result in protective vigilance.
 The following are emotional protective capacities:

-(1) The parent/legal guardian/caregiver is able to meet own emotional needs.
+(1) parent/legal guardian/caregiver is able to meet own emotional needs.
 This refers to the parent/caregiver satisfying their feelings in reasonable, appropriate ways that are not dependent on or take advantage of others, in particular children.

-$\underline{1}$.
-People who use personal and social means for feeling well and happy that are acceptable, sensible and practical.
+1. ople who use personal and social means for feeling well and happy that are acceptable, sensible and practical.

-2. People who employ mature, responsible ways of satisfying their feelings and emotional needs.
+2. ople who employ mature, responsible ways of satisfying their feelings and emotional needs.

-3. People who understand and accept that their feelings and gratification of those feelings are separate from their child.
+3. ople who understand and accept that their feelings and gratification of those feelings are separate from their child.

-A. Parent/Caregiver recognizes and understands their own emotional needs and is effectively managing their needs in ways that do not interfere with their ability to parent and does not take advantage of others.
-Parent/Caregiver makes choices in regards to satisfying their feelings and emotional needs that are mature, acceptable, sensible, and practical.
+A. Parent/caregiver recognizes and understands their own emotional needs and is effectively managing their needs in ways that do not interfere with their ability to parent and does not take advantage of others.
+Parent/caregiver makes choices regarding satisfying their feelings and emotional needs that are mature, acceptable, sensible, and practical.